SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 - Event Topic Properties: The Event Topic Properties should have the following form:
   Locality/SourceID/ObjectID

-Positive
+> aside positive
-: Complete Event Topic Format: Putting together an Event Topic Root and Event Topic Properties creates an event topic that describes the event with a series of fields from least specific to most specific.
+> Complete Event Topic Format: Putting together an Event Topic Root and Event Topic Properties creates an event topic that describes the event with a series of fields from least specific to most specific.
+>

-        Domain/ObjectType/Verb/Version/Locality/SourceID/ObjectID
+>         Domain/ObjectType/Verb/Version/Locality/SourceID/ObjectID
+>

-For more information about topic best practices, review the [Topic Architecture Best Practices Guide] (https://docs.solace.com/Best-Practices/Topic-Architecture-Best-Practices.htm)
+> For more information about topic best practices, review the [Topic Architecture Best Practices Guide](https://docs.solace.com/Best-Practices/Topic-Architecture-Best-Practices.htm)

 ### Event Information Exchange Patterns